-(b) Eligibility-and-, Appointment, and Removal.
-Committee members shall be appointed by the City Council at a public meeting, and shall be subject to removal by motion of the City Council adopted by at least four affirmative votes.
+(b) Eligibility and Appointment.
+Committee members shall be appointed by the City Council at a public meeting.
 Applicants for membership on the Committee shall submit an application to the City Council.
-If the City Council determines that it has not received adequate qualifying applications from Mountain View residents for any vacant position, then the City Council may appoint an otherwise eligible person who is not a Mountain View resident to the Committee so long as the person maintains an ownership or trusteeship interest in one or more Covered Rental Units.
 The application shall include a statement under penalty of perjury of the applicant's interests and dealings in real property, including but not limited to, ownership, trusteeship, sale, or management, and investment in and association with partnerships, corporations, joint ventures, and syndicates engaged in ownership, sale, or management of real property during the three years immediately prior to the applicant's application.
 This documentation shall be made available to the public.